afonasev/flake8-return/README.md

 ## Errors

 * R501 you shouldn\`t add None at any return if function havn\`t return value except None
-* R502 you should add explicite value at every return if function have return value except None
+* R502 you should add explicit value at every return if function have return value except None
-* R503 you should add explicite return at end of the function if function have return value except None
+* R503 you should add explicit return at end of the function if function have return value except None

 ## License